 Frustrated Attendings Who Don’t Want First Years Around

-Unlike more independent senior residents, radiologists typically have to take extra time out of their day to teach a first year radiology resident if they are on rotation, more so than with other years who can function more independently.
-Given the increasing workloads of radiologists, many attendings see this as a burden and would rather get home to their family on time in the evening.
-In addition, the attending is often not that familiar with the first year resident and cannot figure out how much responsibility to give.
+Unlike more independent senior residents, radiologists typically have to take extra time out of their day to teach a first-year radiology resident.
+Given the increasing workloads of radiologists, many attendings see this as a burden.
+They would rather get home to their family on time in the evening.
+Additionally, the attending does not know the first year resident well.
+Therefore, he cannot figure out how much responsibility to give.
 Other radiologists feel forced and have no desire to teach.
-These frustrations on the part of many attending radiologists reflect in the personal interactions with the first year resident who often times get the sense that he/she is not wanted around.
-Kind of depressing, huh…
+These frustrations of many attending radiologists reflect in the personal interactions with the first year resident.
+Often, the resident gets the sense that he/she is not wanted around.
+Depressing, huh…

 Noon Conferences- A Foreign Language

 Have you ever listened to a conversation in a language that you do not understand?
 That is the feeling that the first year radiology resident often gets when he/she goes to the first noon conference.
-Many times noon conferences are given on topics such as ultrasound or MRI.
+Attendings give noon conferences on topics such as ultrasound or MRI.
 Yet, first-year radiology residents have never seen these images.
-On top of that, they use language that is not common vernacular and with findings that are unintelligible for the uninitiated.
-It is hard for many a radiologist to remember what it is was like to attend a conference such as this.
-But, these esoteric conferences are what the first year radiology resident often experiences.
+On top of that, they use language that is not common vernacular.

 The Final Upshot For The First Year Resident

-It is very easy to dismiss or forget the challenges that a first year radiology resident faces either because you have never been through the situation or tincture of time degrades the memories of being a first year resident.
-But, don’t discount the first-year radiology resident’s frustrations, experiences, and anxieties, as they are very real.
-It takes a long period of adjustment to acclimate to the work that experienced radiology residents and attendings perform on a daily basis.
-Give the lowly first year radiology resident a chance!!!
+Senior radiologists can easily dismiss and forget the challenges that first-year radiology residents face.
+However, don’t discount the first-year radiology resident’s frustrations, experiences, and anxieties, as they are genuine.
+It takes an extended period of adjustment to acclimate to the work that experienced radiology residents and attendings perform on a daily basis.
+Give the lowly first-year radiology resident a chance!!!